 |WWF, together with Responsible Investment charity ShareAction, carried out a survey of the 20 largest Swiss pension funds.
 It analysed how far pension funds invest their beneficiaries’ money sustainably and whether they transparently provide them with information.
 Although all pension funds are in some way engaged in the topic of responsible investing, there is still room for growth to catch up to international best practice.|

 This report provides an overview on the sustainable investment market in Germany, Austria and Switzerland by the end of 2015.
-The Swiss Sustainable Investment Market Report is an excerpt of the full report and was prepared jointly by Forum Nachhaltige Geldanlagen and Swiss Sustainable Finance.
+The Swiss Sustainable Investment Market Report is an excerpt of the full report and was prepared jointly by FNG and SSF.

-The sixth annual impact investor survey, find that USD 15.2 billion commited by 157 respondents to 7,551 impact investments in 2015.
-In 2016, respondents plan to increase capital committed by 16% to USD 17.7 billion and number of deals by 55% to 11,722.
+The sixth annual impact investor survey found that USD 15.2 bn commited by 157 respondents to 7,551 impact investments in 2015.
+In 2016, respondents plan to increase capital committed by 16% to USD 17.7 bn and number of deals by 55% to 11,722.
 Overall the participants describe continued improvements in the sophistication of the impact investing industry.
 Challenges, such as appropriate types of capital across the risk-return spectrum, and high-quality investment opportunities with track record still persist.

 |May 2016||Toniic, Bank of the West, Family Wealth Advisors||Millenias & impact investment|

 |This report offers answers of millennials engaged in impact investing, regarding their interest in the topic and their actions taken, based on a survey completed by 58 individuals.
 Overall millennials are interested in the issue and either take a portfolio approach, or try to align their careers and philanthropic activities with their values but still face important barriers.
 10 in-depth interviews provide insights into the lives of active impact investors.|